star8ks/polymart/README.md

    - Update `SPREADSHEET_URL` in your `.env` file

 7. **Update market data**:
-   - Run `python update_markets.py` to fetch all available markets
+   - Run `python update_markets.py` to fetch incentive information and refresh the Google Sheet tabs
-   - This should run continuously in the background (preferably on a different IP than your trading bot)
+   - Keep this running in the background (ideally on a different IP) so the sheet receives fresh reward-band metrics
-   - Add markets you want to trade to the "Selected Markets" sheet.
-You'd wanna select markets from the "Volatility Markets" sheet.
+   - Verify markets in the "Selected Markets" sheet, which now reflects the filtered reward candidates produced by `filter_selected_markets`
-   - Configure corresponding parameters in the "Hyperparameters" sheet.
-Default parameters that worked well in November are there.
+   - Tune liquidity limits and offsets in the "Hyperparameters" sheet if the defaults are not suitable

-8. **Start the market making bot**:
+8. **Start the passive liquidity loop**:
 ```
 python main.py
 ```
+   The bot syncs with the sheet, calculates reward-band quotes, and maintains resting yes/no orders within the incentive window.
+There is no directional strategy module anymore—only passive quoting for rewards.

 ## Configuration

 The bot is configured via a Google Spreadsheet with several worksheets:

-- **Selected Markets**: Markets you want to trade
+- **Selected Markets**: Output of the reward-focused selection pipeline. `filter_selected_markets` writes back the latest filtered list so operators can audit what the process is quoting.
+Seeing the "Successfully wrote …" log simply confirms that the sheet reflects the newest passive selection.
-- **All Markets**: Database of all markets on Polymarket
+- **All Markets**: Database of all markets on Polymarket (continuously refreshed by `update_markets.py`)
-- **Hyperparameters**: Configuration parameters for the trading logic
+- **Hyperparameters**: Configuration parameters used by the reward-band quoting logic (spread offsets, minimum sizes, budget multipliers)

 ## Poly Merger

-The `poly_merger` module is a particularly powerful utility that handles position merging on Polymarket.
+The `poly_merger` module is a utility that handles position merging on Polymarket.
 It's built on open-source Polymarket code and provides a smooth way to consolidate positions, reducing gas fees and improving capital efficiency.

 ## Important Notes